Dreams of medicine and pills: the small capsules with which your life asks what exactly you lack

 “Medicine in a dream is not about the pharmacy.
-It is the image of the support on which you are now holding, and of the support you truly need.”
+It is the image of the support you are currently leaning on, and of the support you truly need.”

 Pills, capsules, mixtures, IV drips, syringes, the medicine cabinet — in dreams these objects are rarely about illness.
 Far more often they speak of your inner care for yourself.
 What you take “for support.”
 What is in your medicine cabinet.
 Which small “doses” of help you give yourself — and with which medicines, on the contrary, you muffle what you do not know how to meet directly.
 The psyche turns to this image when the theme of resource and recovery has ripened in you: what holds you now, what depletes you, who is the doctor, who is the patient, who hands the pill, and who refuses to take it.

-Such dreams arrive when it matters for you to reconsider your way of caring for yourself: with what you support yourself, which “medicines” you take out of real need, and which by habit.
+Such dreams arrive when it matters for you to reconsider the way you care for yourself: what you support yourself with, which “medicines” you take out of real need, and which by habit.

-And perhaps even now, reading these lines, you already feel a small inner question: “with what am I supporting myself right now, and is it enough?”
+A small inner question has probably already stirred: “what am I supporting myself with right now, and is it enough?”

 You dream that you open a jar, take out a pill, and take it.
 Calmly, consciously, without resistance.
 The medicine is the right one: it really helps.
 Sometimes you know what it is for; sometimes you simply feel it is “right to take.”
-In the body — a particular calm trust: I am taking care of myself, and this is no shame.
+A particular calm trust lives in the body: I am taking care of myself, and this is nothing to be ashamed of.

-Your Healer speaks here — the part that knows how to lean on help without guilt.
+This capsule is taken by your Healer — the part that knows how to lean on help without guilt.
 Such a dream often comes when, for the first time or anew, you allow yourself real care for yourself: regular rest, a visit to a doctor, an appointment with a specialist, a supportive practice, honest attention to the body.
-The Healer shows: to take “medicine” is no weakness; it is the adult consent to the fact that you need help, and it exists.
+The Healer shows you that taking “medicine” is no weakness; it is the adult consent to the fact that you need help, and that it exists.

-If the pill is familiar and proven — you already have a working support, and it is worth not abandoning it.
-If it is something new, prescribed — readiness is ripening in you to try a new form of care, and it is worth trusting it.
-If you take it without guilt — you have a mature relation to help, and this is a great resource.
+If the pill is familiar and proven, you already have a working support, and it is worth not abandoning it.
+If it is something new, prescribed, a readiness is ripening in you to try a new form of care, and it is worth trusting it.
+If you take it without guilt, you have a mature relation to help, and this is a great resource.
 On the larger scale of a whole life rather than a single dose, the same accepting-what-is-required is adopting a child into your life.

 Ask yourself: “Which specific form of care for myself would now be a real ‘medicine’ for me — and do I allow myself it, or postpone it because ‘it is not yet that bad’?”